jaipkapoor99/jaipkapoor99/README.md

 I'm a passionate software engineer who thrives at the intersection of **algorithmic problem-solving** and **practical application development**.
 My journey in technology is driven by an insatiable curiosity to understand complex systems and a desire to build solutions that make a meaningful impact.

+My competitive programming background has instilled in me a deep appreciation for efficient algorithms and optimal solutions, skills that I seamlessly translate into real-world software development.
+I believe that the analytical mindset developed through solving 757+ algorithmic challenges has made me a more thoughtful and systematic developer.

 - 🔭 Currently building production-ready applications with **React** and **TypeScript**
 - 🌱 Exploring **Artificial Intelligence** and **Large Language Models**
 - 💪 Solved **757+ algorithmic challenges** across competitive programming platforms